-- Complainant's trademarks pre-dates the registration of the disputed domain name and the Respondent has never been authorized by the Complainant to register it. - Complainant's trademarks enjoy status of well-known trademarks and the Respondent must have been aware of their existence while registering the disputed domain name. - The purpose of the use and registration of the disputed domain has been, inter alia, an intentional attempt to attract, for commercial gain, companies by creating a likelihood of confusion with the Complainant's trademarks and its company name. - Disputed domain name website is under construction, which constitutes passive holding.
+- Complainant's trademarks pre-dates the registration of the disputed domain name and the Respondent has never been authorized by the Complainant to register it. - Complainant's trademarks enjoy status of well-known trademarks and the Respondent must have been aware of their existence while registering the disputed domain name. - The purpose of the use and registration of the disputed domain has been, inter alia, an intentional attempt to attract, for commercial gain, companies by creating a likelihood of confusion with the Complainant's trademarks and its company name. - Disputed domain name does not resolve to any genuine content, which constitutes passive holding.
 Registration and passive holding of a domain name, which has no other legitimate use and clearly refers to the Complainant's trademark, may constitute registration and use in bad faith. - Complainant has tried to reach the Respondent by a cease-and-desist letter.
-Without receiving reply from the Respondent, subsequently, the Complainant followed up by two reminders.
-However, the Complainant has not received any response from the Respondent.
-The Respondent's non-response to the cease-and-desist letter infers bad faith use of the disputed domain name. - Additionally, the Respondent has very likely provided false WHOIS information and was using privacy shield to conceal its identity.
-Such conduct adds up to the clear indication of bad faith.
+After some communication, the Respondent (denying any infringement of Complainant's trademark rights) offered to sale the disputed domain name to the Complainant for at least 3,999 USD.